Lanchester submachine gun: Production

-Some early version do not appear to be code marked at all except by the serial number prefix of "S", "A", or "SA".
-Pieces marked with the "A" prefix lacked perfect interchangeability and often required hand fitting of components.
+Makers codes weren't applied to guns until the start of 1943.
+MkI Sterling guns were marked "SA" for Sterling Armament".
+Some MkI guns were marked with a "A" suffix after the serial number denoting some parts were not interchangeable.
+This was due to a lack of gauges being available at Sterling so they couldn't guarantee parts interchangeability.

 Markings

 The year of manufacture of any particular Lanchester can be found stamped in small almost indistinguishable numbers next to the crossed flags military proof mark on the top of the rearmost magazine housing flange.

-Sterling-made MK.1 Lanchester guns are marked on top of the magazine housing as follows:
+Sterling-made MkI Lanchester guns are marked on top of the magazine housing as follows: